ckjagannath/therap-t/README.md

 - **Reasoning Integration**: Explored chain-of-thought prompting to enhance thoughtful responses (though challenges were encountered in dataset adaptation).
 - **Performance**: Achieved a BERTScore F1 of 0.8948 for semantic similarity, with manual testing confirming empathetic and relevant outputs.

 This project was developed as part of the CSE 676 Deep Learning course final project.
-For a detailed walkthrough, refer to the attached presentation (DL-Project-Presentation.pptx) and code (main.ipynb).

 ![](files/TheraPT.png)

 ## Features